 AVP recognizes that LGBTQ+ people also face violence from people they know—roommates, dates, intimate partners, hook-ups, even family and friends, and that intimate partner and sexual violence reports can increase during high visibility times like Pride.
 AVP is here to support survivors and anyone looking to plan for their safety in any way.

 See below for some safety tips and as always, if you experience or witness any form violence, or would like safety planning support ahead of going out, contact AVP’s 24/7 bilingual hotline at 212-714-1141 to report and get support.

 While preparing for Pride celebrations, it’s important to create a safety plan before attending the events or parties:

 - If at all possible, don’t attend Pride events alone.
-Designate a Pride buddy that can act as an accountability partner and safety plan with them.
+Designate a Pride buddy and safety plan with them.